KDAB1175/TAKEMINAKATA/code/flutter.md

 You can download flutter code from TAKEMINAKATA-flutter repo on this account.
 The url is: https://github.com/KDAB1175/TAKEMINAKATA-flutter/.

 I will be making the release apk public soon, as well as publishing the app to the Google Play Store along with downloadable version for iOS.
-There will also be a website along with desktop apps for Linux and Windows.
+There will also be a website version of it, along with desktop apps for Linux and Windows.